|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 = (useful output power) / (input power)

-Most utility size thermal electric generation operates at a heat to electricity conversion efficiency in the range 25% to 60%.
+Most utility scale thermal electric generation operates at a heat to electricity conversion efficiency in the range 25% to 50%.
 The Ontario rural electricity grid delivers power at an average delivery efficiency of about 90.8%.
 Most loaded electric motors operate at an electrical power to mechanical power conversion efficiency in the range 60% to 96%.
 Electricity to thermal power conversions usually have an efficiency close to 100%.

 POWER USAGE BY HUMANS:

 As compared to other animal species, humans in industrial societies use comparatively large amounts of power.
-An average adult human continuously produces about 0.120 kWt of heat via digestion of food and for a limited period of time on a bicycle or a treadmill can develop about 0.060 KWe of motive power.
-However, in industrialized countries such as Canada on a daily average humans draw 1.0 to 2.0 KWe per person from the electricity grid and up to 4 KWt per person for fossil fuel space heating.
+An average adult human continuously produces about 0.120 kWt of heat via digestion of food.
+For short periods of time on a bicycle or a treadmill a human can develop about 0.060 KWe of motive power.
+However, in industrialized countries such as Canada on a daily average humans draw 1.0 to 2.0 KWe per person from the electricity grid and in the winter a daily average of up to 4 KWt per person for fossil fuel space heating.
 During automotive driving up hills individual humans briefly demand as much as 600 kWt from fossil fuels.
-Thus the difference between humans in industrialized society and other similar size animals is 2 orders of magnitude in average power and 4 orders of magnitude in peak power.
+In Canada the annual average total delivered electrical plus thermal power is close to:

-Over human history there have been 15 significant progress steps in energy sourcing amd energy transmission.
+Over human history there have been 16 significant progress steps in energy sourcing amd energy transmission.